 The site reliability engineering footprint at Google is now larger than 1,500 engineers.
 Many products have small to medium sized SRE teams supporting them, though not all products do.
 The SRE processes that have been honed over the years are being used by other, mainly large scale, companies that are also starting to implement this paradigm, including ServiceNow, Microsoft, Apple, Twitter, Facebook, Dropbox, Amazon, Target, IBM, Xero, Oracle, Zalando, Acquia, and GitHub.

 The people we talk to on a daily basis are typically charged with operational management of their company’s cloud infrastructure, and thus governing and controlling costs (that’s where we come in).
-I got to wondering, how is this approached different by, say, a site reliability engineer vs. someone who labels himself as “DevOps”?
+I got to wondering, how is this approached differently by, say, a site reliability engineer vs. someone who labels himself as “DevOps”?

 How Does Site Reliability Engineering Compare to DevOps?

 In simple terms, the difference between SREs and DevOps seems clear based on our conversations with folks.
 SREs are engineers focused on production environments, while DevOps is a philosophy as well as a role.
 DevOps folks are definitely less concerned with production vs. non-production, and more concerned with the overall cloud management and operations.
-Side note, DevOps was coined around 2008, so a SRE actually predates a DevOps engineer.
+Side note, DevOps was coined around 2008, so an SRE actually predates a DevOps engineer.

 A site reliability engineer (SRE) will spend up to 50% of their time doing “ops” related work such as issues, on-call, and manual intervention.
 Since the software system that an SRE oversees is expected to be highly automatic and self-healing, the SRE should spend the other 50% of their time on development tasks such as new features, scaling or automation.
 The ideal SRE candidate is a highly skilled system administrator with knowledge of code and automation.